claudelguembu/nasa-path-finder/README.md

 ## Phase 2 - Release Notes
 #### Documentation
 - Added in-line code documentation to core pages and elements
-- Created User Manual to serve as a single, comprehensive reference
+- Added User Manual to serve as a single, comprehensive reference
-- Added instructions to Install on Windows and Ubuntu
+- Added installation instructions for Windows and Ubuntu
-- Added instructions to Create and Add new STL files
+- Added instructions to create and consume new STL files

 #### Installation
-- Added Windows compile capability
+- Added compilation for Windows while keeping Linux compile intact
 - Updated CreateNodes.java to dynamically point to resource files instead of requiring manual installation step

 #### User Interface